navicore/augie/README.md

   * Temp

 ### BUGS
-1. release camera on suspend better, why does prev freeze?
+1. camera does not update preview when resumed after power button (but does if 'home' is hit first
 1. detect boarders more reliably
 1. horizon gets confused if device is oriented diff